-Because electronic health records are digital, they can be shared easily among your various health care providers if they're within the same hospital, clinic, or health care system.
-So, for example, if you see a dermatologist and an asthma specialist in addition to your primary care doctor, all these doctors (and their nurses and other caregivers) will see the same records.
+Your health care providers can share these digital health records if they're in the same hospital, clinic, or health care system.
+So, for example, if you go to a dermatologist, an asthma specialist, and your primary care doctor, all these doctors see the same records.

 If one doctor orders a lab test, they all see the results.
-If one doctor puts you on a new medication, the others get to see what it is — which is good for you, because there's less chance of one health care provider prescribing a medication that could cause problems if it's used with another medicine.
+If one doctor puts you on a new medicine, the others get to see what it is.
+So there's less chance of one health care provider prescribing a medicine that could cause problems if it's used with another medicine.

 The Benefits of EHRs

-- No more handwriting mishaps.
-There are lots of jokes about doctors' handwriting.
-But the drawbacks to handwritten charts go beyond hard-to-read handwriting.
-When health care providers and nurses take notes, they're more likely to abbreviate to save time, and there's always a risk they'll forget what they meant or that someone else looking at the chart won't understand the abbreviation and have to find out what it means.
+- Fewer mistakes.
+When health care providers and nurses take notes, they might abbreviate to save time.
+So there's a risk that someone else looking at the chart won't understand the abbreviation and have to find out what it means.
 EHR software helps clinicians be both detailed and fast by providing a series of prompts and dropdown menus to click through.

 - Education.
 Being able to see your medical files lets you take part in your own health care.
-You can view test results, keep track of things like glucose if you have diabetes or lung function if you have asthma, review your medical team's instructions, and even check for errors.
+You can view test results, keep track of things like glucose if you have diabetes, review your medical team's instructions, and even check for errors.

 - Security.
 There's always the chance that paper records can get lost or misfiled or somehow damaged.
-For example, paper medical records for thousands of patients were destroyed by Hurricane Katrina in 2005.
 There's less chance of this happening with electronic records — and most are password protected, so if they do get lost other people won't have access to them.